Skip to Main Content

 Description:

-The REU program is principally focused on providing students with the opportunity to carry out research at the forefront of materials science and engineering.
-In addition, we provide a proactive educational program consisting of short courses and lectures, designed to introduce students to the grand challenges of materials research.
+The PCCM REU program also provides an educational component consisting of short courses and lectures, designed to introduce students to the grand challenges of materials research.
 Special seminars also examine the role of science and engineering in society.
 Lab visits to both Princeton labs and industrial labs in the area are arranged.

 Participating Institution(s):